nodebotsau/nbdau/README.md

 - Scientist Kit: https://github.com/nodebotsau/scientist-kit
 - IoT Kit: https://github.com/nodebotsau/nodebots-iot-2017

-## Sumobot Fight
+## Sumobot Fight Rules

 ![sumofight.jpg](sumofight.jpg)

+The sumobot fight takes place at the end of the day.
 The rules of the sumo-bot fight are taken from the main [nodebots.io](http://nodebots.io/sumo.html) site and are as follows:

 ### Dimensions